-Dry your flowers yourself – Step by Step Instructions
+Dry your Flowers yourself – Step by Step Instructions

-Drying of flowers and leaves to preserve them is an old technique, and it is effective in preserving their beauty for years to come.
+Drying flowers and leaves to preserve them is an old technique, and it is effective in preserving their beauty for years to come.
 Let us now consider the various techniques you can make use of when you want to dry your own flowers:

 Pressing the Flowers in a Book

 This technique for drying flowers can be done in two different ways; using a large heavy book or a flower press.
 This method will flatten your flowers which will allow you to frame them and hang them on your wall.
 Flowers with thin petals are best suited for this application like Gladiolus, Delphiniums, Pansies, Poppies, Geraniums and much more.

 - You need to go and pick the flowers you want to press and ensure that you pick them after the dew has dried.
 You also need to decide if you want to include the leaves and if you want the flower that has fully bloomed or is still in its bud stage.